helium/HIP/0071-scaling-with-governance-hedera.md

 eventually chosen** (see Governance section).

 This focus on governance has to be more than just superficial.
-By including representatives of all stakeholder groups - most importantly hotspot owners and operators that have put up their time and money to build this network - it will ensure a stable and sustainable network for all.
+By including representatives of all stakeholder groups - most importantly Hotspot owners and operators that have put up their time and money to build this network - it will ensure a stable and sustainable network for all.

 In this HIP, we propose an alternative architecture for the Helium network to use the Hedera network